On the notion of pseudocategory internal to a category with a 2-cell structure: Pseudocategories

 \section{Pseudocategories}

-The notion of pseudocategory (as introduced in \cite{Ch1}) is only defined internally to a 2-category.
+The notion of pseudocategory (as considered in \cite{Ch1}) is only defined internally to a 2-category.
 Here we extend it to the more general context of a category with a 2-cell structure (or sesquicategory).